joypixels/emojify.js/README.md

         }
     });
     emojify.run();

-## Dependencies
-This module depends on LESS, or at least requires you to compile the LESS source to CSS.

 ## Updating the emoji
 From time to time, the emoji at [emoji-cheat-sheet.com](http://www.emoji-cheat-sheet.com) will be updated.
 Running the